-You can also download this Permitted Work form and send to the Jobcentre Plus office that deals with your benefit.
+Send this to the Jobcentre Plus office that deals with your benefit.
 They will tell you if the work you want to do meets the permitted work conditions.

 Permitted work lower limit

 This allows you to earn up to £20 a week for an unlimited period.
-This is useful if you are on Income Support because any earnings over £20 will be deducted from your benefit.
+Any earnings over £20 will be deducted from your Income Support.